 At Avid4 Adventure, our summer camps empower kids to explore, respect and appreciate the outdoors so that they have the confidence to choose an outdoor, active lifestyle.
 From beginners to experienced adventurers, campers take on new challenges in sports like mountain biking, rock climbing, hiking, survival skills, kayaking, stand up paddleboarding and more.

-Learn more about our summer camps in California, Colorado, Minnesota, Oregon and Washington by clicking the button below.
+Learn more about our summer camps in California, Colorado, and Oregon by clicking the button below.